mustafgithu/DSA-210-project/README.md

 In this project, I analyze the key factors that drive a country's **frequency of global mentions**.
 I investigate why some nations dominate the global news cycle and diplomatic reports while others receive little attention, specifically focusing on whether this visibility is driven by "Hard Power" or "Soft Power."

 # Project Proposal
 This project aims to uncover the underlying determinants of **international visibility**.
-By integrating large-scale text frequency data with major global indicators, I explore which characteristics—**Economic Wealth (GDP)**, **Military Strength**, or **Democratic Status**—best predict how often a country is reported on by the rest of the world.
+By integrating large-scale text frequency data with major global indicators, I explore which characteristics—**Economic Wealth (GDP)**, **Military Strength**,**Fragile State Index** or **Democratic Status**—best predict how often a country is reported on by the rest of the world.

 # Data Sources
 The main source of data is the **Diplomatic text dataset** from GlobalDiplomacyNet project (https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi%3A10.7910/DVN/HYJDE0)